lamarwhitej/rst/OsaDEPLOY.md

    * __external_lb_vip_address__ - ip address of a controller node belonging to Flat Network
         - ex.
 172.22.148.23 if controller is 172.22.4.23 and flat is 172.22.148.0/22

-2. Move to __conf.d__ directory and edit the following files accordingly to align management network with nodes respectively:
+2. Move to __conf.d__ directory and edit the following (read ALL before editing):

     Edit IPs in each file of __conf.d__ - compute.yml, infra.yml, network.yml, etc. add:
    * IP should reflect respective node (compute, storage, etc.) interfaced to management network
         - ex.
-172.22.12.27 if compute node is 172.22.4.27 and management is 172.22.12.0/22 and add each compute node
+172.22.12.27 if compute is 172.22.4.27 and management is 172.22.12.0/22 and add each compute node
-        - NOTE: __infra hosts__ (infra.yml) hosting infrastructure services are usually referencing controller hosts
         - verify storage devices of your swift nodes you previously determined are under __drives__ in __swift.yml__
-        - for __swift-proxy_hosts__ add ip address of controller nodes belonging to management network
+        - for __swift-proxy_hosts__ in swift.yml add ip address of controller nodes belonging to management network
+        - __infra hosts__ (infra.yml) hosting infrastructure services are usually referencing controller hosts

 Configure service credentials by filling the user_secrets.yml manually or through OSA provided script: